 Click for World Vision WebsiteClick for World Vision Website

-On Sunday, January 30th, 2004 we received a special offering for Tsunami relief efforts, through World Vision.
+On Sunday, January 30th, 2005 we received a special offering for the Indonesian Tsunami relief efforts, through World Vision.
 This included half of the general fund offering plus funds designated to the relief.

 We collected over $2200.00 for